TandoorRecipes/recipes/docs/contribute/feature_contrib/Integration.md

         name = your_recipe_name,
         created_by = self.request.user,
         internal = True,
-        space = self.request.space,
+        space = self.request.space,)
-    )
-    i = 0

     #logic for creating a list of keywords

     for keyword in parsed_file.keywords:
         recipe_object.keywords.add(
             Keyword.objects.get_or_create(
                 space=self.request.space,
                 name=keyword)[0])

+    i = 0
     for line in parsed_file:
         #logic for creating a list of ingredients
         #logic for instructions